4 Tips for Fun and Engaging Activities for Alzheimer’s and Dementia

 • Physical activities to maintain motor skills and slow the loss of coordination

-With the help of health professionals, these activities have been designed to be difficult enough to be interesting, but not too difficult so they’ll have fun and feel successful.
+With guidance from health professionals, these activities are designed to be challenging enough to be engaging but not so tricky that participants feel frustrated or unsuccessful.

 Benefits for the person with dementia

-• Practicing cognitive, manual, and physical activities help slow the progression of the disease.
+• Practicing cognitive, manual, and physical activities helps slow disease progression.

 • Being active reduces stress and anxiety levels.